Catch Compliance Violations Before They Happen

 2Block or reroute unsafe moves

-If the candidate target violates policy or lacks the correct sovereignty-scoped capacity, the move is rejected or a new compliant target is selected.
+If the candidate target violates policy or lacks the right capacity class, the move is rejected with a specific reason — or rerouted to a target that does satisfy the rules.

-3Connect the decision to the rest of the system
+3One decision feeds the rest of the system

 // Conceptual control-plane decision path